Pratiksha2908/Image-Text_Recognition_Flutter/README.md

-# Image Text Reading Application made by Flutter🔍
+# 🔎Image Text Reading Application made by Flutter

 A new Flutter application.